Archer and Olive is probably my favorite brand to hunt for Bullet Journal supplies, and today, we’ll be looking into something super fun.

 - Sakura Gelly Roll Pens: These pens don’t bleed through paper and make a lasting mark

-- Vivid, Opaque Colored Ink: Gel pens have paint-like colored ink that flows creamy smooth onto light and dark paper
+- Bright, Opaque Colored Ink: Gel pens have paint-like colored ink that flows creamy smooth onto light and dark paper

 - Archival Quality: Non-fluorescent pen ink is waterproof and fade resistant when dry; fluorescent ink glows under blacklight